 - Unit 5 – Expansion, Aiming

 - Unit 6 – Review String Release, Introduce Bow Release, Follow-through

 The 7th week will pull all that you have learned together.
-The 8th class will be Shooting for Stars!™ & Can You Shoot It?™ One make-up class will be held during the 9th week before the beginning of a new class session.
+Students may do Shooting for Stars!™ & Can You Shoot It?™ during the second half of any class.
+One make-up class will be held during the 9th week before the beginning of a new class session.